American Dream: Public opinion

 According to a 2023 private opinion survey of American people by a Boston-based organization, Populace, the American Dream has shifted its narrative from fame and wealth to personal factors such as secure retirement, financial independence, parenthood and finding fulfillment in their work.

 A January 2024 ABC News/Ipsos poll found that 27 percent of Americans believe the American Dream still holds true, down from 50 percent in 2010.
 A majority, 69 percent, said it no longer applies, while 18 percent said it never held true.
 In 2010, 4 percent said the dream had never been true and 43 percent said it once held true but no longer does; by 2024, that figure had risen to 52 percent.
 Belief in the American Dream declined most sharply among young adults aged 18 to 29, falling from 56 percent in 2010 to 21 percent in 2024.
 Among those aged 30 to 64, belief declined from 48 percent to 24 percent, while among adults over 65 it decreased from 53 percent to 41 percent.
 Partisan differences were relatively modest, with about a third of both Republicans and Democrats affirming that the American Dream still holds true.
 Perceptions of the economy were also correlated with views of the dream, as 45 percent of respondents who viewed the economy positively said it still held true, compared with 22 percent who viewed the economy negatively.

 According to a September 2025 WSJ-NORC poll, the percentage of US citizens who believe that hard work leads to economic gain fell to 25%, a record low in surveys dating back to 1987.
 Additionally, it was found that nearly 70% of people said they believe the American dream no longer held true or never did, the highest level in nearly 15 years of surveys.

+A June 2026 Reuters/Ipsos poll found that 38% of Americans doubted that the nation will exist as a single country another 250 years from now.
+About two-thirds of respondents, including 85% of Democrats and 50% of Republicans, believe that American democracy is in danger of failing, an increase from 57% in August of 2025.
+77% of respondents believe political violence will likely increase over the next five years, and 30% consider america the greatest country in the world, down from 38% in November 2017.